-Indulge in a private guided Namibia safari in the company of a dedicated and experienced safari guide, who will ensure that you enjoy a fascinating and stress-free journey of discovery amidst dramatic scenery.
-Climb some of the world’s highest free-standing sand dunes, enjoy close encounters with seals, dolphins, marine birds and possibly even whales, walk amongst pre-historic rock art at the UNESCO World Heritage Site of Twyfelfontein, embark on exciting game drives within Etosha National Park, visit the world renowned AfriCat Foundation with big cat encounters.
+Indulge in a private guided Namibia safari in the company of a dedicated and experienced safari guide.
+Furthermore, they will ensure that you enjoy a fascinating and stress-free journey of discovery amidst dramatic scenery.
+Climb some of the world’s highest free-standing sand dunes, enjoy close encounters with seals, dolphins, marine birds and possibly even whales.
+In addition, walk amongst pre-historic rock art at the UNESCO World Heritage Site of Twyfelfontein, embark on exciting game drives within Etosha National Park, and encounter big cats at the world renowned AfriCat Foundation.

 - Tour Name: Explore Namibia Safari

 - Price Range: $4815 US – $5195 US